AstroHiro/ncm/README.md

 * NCMestimation.ipynb: jupyter notebook that illustrates how to use classncm.py for nonlinear optimal state estimation
 * NCMcontrol.ipynb: jupyter notebook that illustrates how to use classncm.py for nonlinear optimal feedbck control
 ## Quick guide to classncm.py
 The detailed explanation on its methods and objects are given in [this page](https://github.com/AstroHiro/ncm/wiki/NCM-Documentation).
 Here we introduce some useful mothods for the NCM design.
+The trade-off between larger feedback gains and (larger nu) and smaller steady-state tracking error (smaller chi) discussed in the NCM paper can be handled by changing the values d1_over and d2_over in the NCM class.
 * [ncm](https://github.com/AstroHiro/ncm/wiki/NCM-methods:-ncm)\
 Returns a trained NCM with respect to a given state.
 * train(iTrain=1,Nbatch=32,Nlayers=3,Nunits=100,Nepochs=10000,ValidationSplit=0.1,Patience=20)\